anttileppa/ck-mrmonkey/README.md

-ck-mrmonkey
+MrMonkey
 ===========

-CKEditor plugin for testing purposes
+MrMonkey is a CKEditor plugin for simulating user actions such as moving cursor, typing and pasting.

+Plugin can be used for testing CKEditor plugins when developing them.